savingchina/savingchina.github.io/README.md

 # Overview
 The project records the manipulation of China society.
-The cultivate of a blood bloodthirsty generation becomes a huge threat.
+This blood bloodthirsty generation becomes a huge threat to humanity.

 Most Chinese out side The Great Firewall of China not thinking that way.
 Example: https://huaren.us/showtopic.html?topicid=2787022&fid=398